devich/quick/test.md

 `title`
 `category`
 `permalink`
+`order`

 page.dir:
 `permalink`
 The path between the source directory and the file of the post or page, e.g. /pages/.
 This can be overridden by permalink in the front matter.

+`order` goes through submenus — categories which contain files with lowest sort numbers will be displayed first